devXprite/gitglance/README.md

 That's it!
 You can now use GitHub Desktop to manage this repository efficiently.

+## License
+This project is licensed under the MIT License. see the LICENSE file for details.

 ## Acknowledgements
 GitGlance utilizes the following technologies and libraries:

 - [Next.js](https://nextjs.org/)